 A stroll along the Lake Ontario waterfront is a pleasant way to combine shopping and splendid views of the harbor, especially on the completely rebuilt Queen's Quay section with its new waterfront promenade, upgraded Martin Goodman Trail and wider granite sidewalks on the street side.
 Queens Quay Terminal, 207 Queens Quay W., has a variety of specialty shops, including an extensive collection of Canadian crafts and art objects.

 NightlifeCheers!
-You’re sure to find the perfect spot in Toronto’s bustling after-dark scene to quaff a few brews, relax in a classy lounge, catch up-and-coming comedians, dance the night away or mellow out to some cool jazz, refer to this handy list.
+Whether you're looking for the perfect spot in Toronto’s bustling after-dark scene to quaff a few brews, relax in a classy lounge, catch up-and-coming comedians, dance the night away or mellow out to some cool jazz, refer to this handy list.

 BarsOne of the more lively after-hours spots in Toronto is Little Italy.
 The heart of this colorful area is College Street, in particular the stretch between Euclid Avenue and Shaw Street, where outdoor cafes, restaurants and bars vie for attention.